fairwaves/um-docs/markdown/UmDESK quick start manual.markdown

 ![](http://s019.radikal.ru/i608/1409/60/3a29878257fd.png)

-The UmDESK is an IP-backhaul GSM Network In The Box shaped in mini-ITX case which has ability to work separately as BTS and BSC.
-As NITB it includes BSC, MSC, HLR, VLR and SMSC core network components.
+The UmDESK is an IP-backhaul GSM Network In The Box shaped in mini-ITX case which has the ability to work separately as BTS and BSC.
+As NITB, it includes BSC, MSC, HLR, VLR, and SMSC core network components.

 #### 1.1 Mechanical / Electrical specification